By Eben van Tonder & Christa Berger, 7 August 2025

 This investigation was prompted by an obscure but telling nineteenth-century meat-processing practice in which fat was “spouted” from the mouth onto pork carcasses to protect them from spoilage.
 While modern hygienists recoiled at the image, the method bears remarkable similarity to a vast array of pre-scientific practices in which the mouth and its fluids served as instruments of transformation.
 Whether as part of love charms in Styria, tree-healing spells in Hungary, or spit-offerings in Nigerian and Japanese shrines, these acts suggest that saliva was understood as more than just fluid.
 It was essence, vitality, and intentionality in liquid form.

 In an age increasingly driven by sterility, this study returns us to a time when the human body, in all its fluid expressions, was the instrument and medium of care, transformation, and meaning.
-What emerges is a remarkable cross-cultural grammar of the mouth: a hidden language of spitting, blessing, anointing, and sealing, whose significance remains embedded in the margins of ritual, memory, and craft.
+What emerges is a remarkable cross-cultural grammar of the mouth: a hidden language of spitting, blessing, anointing, and sealing, whose significance remains embedded in the margins of ritual, memory, and craft.memory, and craft.

 United Kingdom